Azulinho/cryptobot/README.md

 DO NOT USE github issues to ask for help.
 I have no time for you.
 You'll be told off.

-Also: *NO TORIES or BREXITERS*, this is not negotiable.
+Also: *NO TORIES, NO BREXITERS, NO WINDOWS USERS, NO TWATS*, this is not negotiable.

 ## Usage